 The 747 is probably my all-time favorite airplane.
 Growing up, it was synonymous with exotic and luxurious foreign travel.
-And I think the plane just looks cool.
+And the plane just looks cool.
 My first flight on a 747 was to Europe on my honeymoon.
 We were flying economy.
 Still quite the experience.
 Since then I’ve enjoyed numerous 747 flights across the Pacific in coach and business class as a Northwest Airlines, now Delta, frequent flyer.
 For the reasons stated in the post, I still think the world’s best business-class cabin was the upper deck on a NW/DL 747-400.
 Past tense because Delta retired its last 747 in late 2017.

-I’ve had to look to foreign airlines for my 747 fix.
+Since then, I’ve had to look to foreign airlines for my 747 fix.
 I flew a KLM 747-400 on the upper deck last year.
 It was very nice, but the 2-2 seating seemed crowded compared to Delta’s 1-1 arrangement.

 Other posts about the trip to Bali: